Will my herding breed dog like herding sheep?

 Do I need to prepare my dog for herding?

-We can teach you all the herding skills you’ll use at the ranch.
+We can teach you all the herding skills you’ll use at the farm.
 No advance training is needed.

 Does my dog need to have all the vaccinations listed on the waiver?